 Choose a bar that fits your theme

 When choosing a bar backdrop, think back again to the overall theme of your styling.
-For example, a green wall backdrop with picket fencing can create a real garden party feel, while a wire backdrop could be better suited for a modern luxe event.
-You can also customise your backdrop with florals, foliage or signage to complete the look, or make it a practical backdrop with shelving to display drinks or glassware.
+For example, a green wall backdrop with picket fencing can create a vibrant garden party feel, while a wire backdrop could be better suited for a modern luxe or industrial event.
+You can also customise your backdrop with florals, foliage or signage to complete the look, or make it practical with shelving to display drinks or glassware.